derpynerd/derpynerd/README.md

 - ### Currently trying to get into backend development specifically with the _ol' reliable_ `Java` in my toolbox
 - ### Things I'm interested in -
   - Linux (and of course `Bash`)
-  - Data storage & progression over time
+  - Data storage & its progression over time

 | Much | Wow |
 | -------- | -------- |